 - Senior high school credits in Biology and Chemistry are required preparation (Chemistry is not required for minor)

 - Students outside of Ontario should have the equivalent senior high school credits

 Honours Bachelor of Science Programs

 - Students who are interested in biology must take BIO 120H1 – Adaptation and Biodiversity and BIO 130H1 – Molecular and Cell Biology.

 - The Biology specialist and Genome Biology major programs also require introductory math (MAT 135H1 and 136H1 – Calculus I and II, or JMB 170Y1 – Biology, Models and Mathematics) and introductory chemistry (CHM 138H1 - Introductory Organic Chemistry and CHM 139H1 - Chemistry: Physical Principles).

-- The Biology major program requires introductory chemistry.
+- The Biology major and Genome Biology programs requireintroductory chemistry.
 The Biology minor requires only BIO120H1 and BIO130H1 in first year.